 If it’s a framework with mini competition available, where possible STAR will put out an EOI (Expression of interest) to all successful suppliers under the framework.
-The EOI will be a notification of upcoming work and suppliers can state whether they are interested, have capacity or are willing to bid for the upcoming work.
-Even if suppliers don’t respond or are unsure, they can always express an interest and opt-out when the actual mini competition goes live.
+The EOI will be a notification of upcoming work and suppliers can state whether they are interested, have the capacity or are willing to bid for the upcoming work.
+Even if suppliers don’t respond or are unsure, they can always express an interest and opt out when the actual mini-competition goes live.

 Do you expect the supplier to market their services to your members?

 We don’t require suppliers to market their services to our members.
 STAR, where possible, puts all opportunities out openly on our E-Tendering portal ‘The Chest’ which is free to register.
 Suppliers can express interest or tender for any/all opportunities on there.

 If the supplier doesn’t receive any opportunities after being awarded a framework, what do you recommend that they do?

 The supplier at any point can send a message on ‘The Chest’ which will be picked up by our project team.
 There will also be contact details provided in the framework agreement that suppliers sign up to once successful on the framework.
 However, whilst there is no ‘commitment’ or ‘guaranteed spend’ with a framework, there is always projected work when we set the framework up.
 Therefore, almost all of the time opportunities would come through to the suppliers on the framework.
 If for any reason we are not going to use a framework we would inform all suppliers at the earliest point.

 From your experience, what steps should a supplier take to ensure that they are engaged and will be successful on the framework?

 Ensuring you are registered on ‘The Chest’ and have your pro class settings on correctly will mean automated emails will be sent when any opportunities go live.
 Suppliers can also search for any opportunities across the North West on ‘The Chest’ at any point.